akshayk125/Project_Repository/README.md

 # Project_Repository_1

-This is a Coursera guided project, Linear Regression with NumPy and Python
+Project: Linear Regression with NumPy and Python
+1. Implemented the gradient descent algorithm

+2. Performed univariate linear regression with Numpy and Python

+3. Created data visualizations and plots using matplotlib